FREE RESOURCE

 -

-Use these opportunities to reflect on our church or organisational structure and procedures
+Use these opportunities to reflect on your church or organisational structure and procedures

 -